Get travel and medical insurance

 Latest Travel Advice

-On the 1st of April 2018, Slovenia will introduce a modern electronic tolling system for heavy vehicles (weight > 3.5 tonnes).
-With effect from that date, only those vehicles registered with the DarsGo system, equipped with a DarsGo Unit and with valid financial coverage for electronic toll payments will be able to use Slovenian motorways and expressways.
+Slovenia has introduced a modern electronic tolling system for heavy vehicles (weight > 3.5 tonnes).
+Under this system, only those vehicles registered with the DarsGo system, equipped with a DarsGo Unit and with valid financial coverage for electronic toll payments will be able to use Slovenian motorways and expressways.

 For further information concerning registration etc, please click on the following link: www.darsgo.si

-Given recent terrorist attacks in European cities, Irish citizens are advised to follow the advice of police and local authorities and to exercise increased vigilance, especially when travelling on public transport, if attending large public gatherings or other crowded locations.
-Attacks could occur at any time and could target tourist attractions, restaurants, transport hubs or other public areas.
+Given the terrorist attacks that have taken place in other European cities, Irish citizens are advised to follow the advice of police and local authorities and to exercise a high level of vigilance, especially when travelling on public transport, if attending large public gatherings or other crowded locations.
+The attacks elsewhere indicate that they could occur at any time and could target tourist attractions, restaurants, transport hubs or other public areas.
 Citizens should remain aware of their surroundings and ensure they have access to exits or escape routes at all times.

 The best help is often close at hand so if you have problems, talk to your local contacts, tour operator representative or hotel management.
 The emergency services in Slovenia may be contacted by dialling 112.